JackPotat0/jackpotat0.github.io/docs/game.md

 | B+ | A- | S- | A- | Estelle/Rita |

 #### Final Fantasy V (GBA)
 My motivation to play this game is mainly so that I can say I finished 4-10 without saying except 5.
 I definitely enjoyed the game more than I expected, there is something about the writing that makes it not dreadful even nothing special is going on.
-The more I play other retro JRPGs the more I don't understand why DQ8 annoys me so much, there does not seems to be a huge difference, maybe because Bartz is not a complete mute?
+The more I play other retro JRPGs the more I don't understand why DQ8 annoys me so much, there does not seem to be a huge difference, maybe because Bartz is not a complete mute?
 So here's the origin story for the certain job based JRPG to have a cast of teen + amnesiac + princess + pirate.
 I think this is the most I can take for a job class game.
 BD simply has too many options and require too much planning ahead.
 The game was easier than expected too, granted I grind a lot, until it amps up on the last world.
 Surprisingly not too many classes are terribly required, it is ok to stick with one archetype all the way with minimal modifications.
 Also o7 to my dude Gilgamesh because he has to be mentioned somewhere.

 | Story/Plot    | Characters    | Gameplay  | Music        | Best Girls/Boys |
 | ------------- | ------------- | --------- | ------------ | --------------- |